hiveeyes/documentation/doc/source/index.rst

 Intro
 =====
-The `Hiveeyes platform`_ is operated on "swarm.hiveeyes.org" and has the primary role of a stable integration testbed.
+The `Hiveeyes platform`_ is operated on "swarm.hiveeyes.org" and has the primary role of a stable integration testbed for the offered :ref:`hiveeyes-platform-services`.

 Feel free to use the system to your own needs in beehive monitoring, no matter which sensor hardware is in use at your site.
 Just `drop us an email <Hiveeyes email_>`_ about custom